HL7-DaVinci/CRD/README.md

 Standalone or supporting apps for this project are contained in other repositories.
 These include:
 * [request-generator](https://github.com/HL7-DaVinci/crd-request-generator) - [react](https://reactjs.org/) based web UI that can generate basic CRD requests and display the returned CDS Hooks cards
-* [smart-app](https://github.com/HL7-DaVinci/dtr) - A SMART of FHIR application for Documentation Templates and Rules.
+* [smart-app](https://github.com/HL7-DaVinci/dtr) - A SMART of FHIR application for Documentation Templates and Rules (DTR).

 ## System Architecture
 The subprojects in this repository are capable of simulating the entire set of interactions required for CRD.
 Their interactions can be seen in the following diagram: